 If I had to guess what one of the biggest unnecessary expenses is in the average American family, I would assume it is eating out, takeout, and store bought fast food.
-In addition to being less healthy than what you can make at home, the cost of these are significantly higher than if families would cook everything from scratch, at home.
+Freezer meals are more affordable as well as being time-savers and sanity-savers!
+I love having meals all planned out and ready for the taking, in the freezer!

 It’s understandable, though, why people spend so much money on fast food – cooking takes time, and not everyone has time every day to be able to cook 2-3 meals a day for their family.
 Some people, even if they have the time, don’t necessarily have the energy or aren’t interested in spending a chunk of their day preparing food.

 Once a Month Cooking is a concept invented by people precisely in such a situation.
 They don’t want to or can’t cook every single day.
 Instead, they take one day of the month, usually a Saturday or Sunday, and spend the entire day cooking food that will be enough to last them for the entire month.

 Freezer Meals are a Good Way to Save Time and Money

 Cooking takes time, but part of what takes the most time is figuring out what to make, traveling to the store, shopping for the necessary food, making the food, and cleaning up the kitchen after making the food.
 With once a month cooking, much of this time and energy is eliminated, as the process is streamlined, assembly line style, when cooking such large quantities at once.

 There are websites that have menu plans of various types already ready for you, even with the required shopping list, so you don’t have to figure that out yourself.
 These sometimes charge a small fee, but they are still far cheaper than buying takeout.
 Alternatively, you can make your own menu plan and shopping list and reuse it from month to month.
 Be sure to include only recipes that are freezer friendly – some foods get ruined once frozen.